Borage is actinomorphic and a cultivated archaeophyte which is both grown as a herb and as a crop yielding oil from its seeds.

 Uniquely identifiable characteristics : No other plant looks like this.
+Erm, apart from

-Comfrey.
+Comfrey and Lungwort.
 Pyrrolizidine alkaloids are metabolically activated within the liver and there will alkylate both proteins and DNA molecules; they are therefore hepatotoxic causing liver damage, as well as mutagenic and carcinogenic.
 Substantial ingestion results in inhibition of neurons and paralysis.

 Amabiline and Supinine are other pyrrolizidine alkaloids (PA) manufactured within Borage.
 Both are structurally similar to Indicine, another natural PA found in the plant world.
 Amabiline is hepatotoxic as are many PAs.
 Supinine has a low concentration in Borage.

 Caterpillar moths of species Hyalurga syma sequester all these poisonous pyrrolizidine alkaloids from the borage that they consume when in this larval stage, and escape un-harmed if caught by orb-weaving spiders Nephila clavipeswho would normally eat them.
 This averse reaction by the spiders is though to be due to the PAs within the moths which are poisonous to the spiders.

 The oil from the seeds seems to be free from PA's, but the seeds themselves and the leaves contain only only extremely low levels (10ppm by dry weight), and most of that is due to the non-poisonous deep-blue Thesinine which out-weighs the other PAs by 10:1.

 Borage seed oil can be extracted from the seeds, which contains a high proportion of